Spark4444/WebFileFetcher/README.md

 WebDownloader is an npm package for fetching web content efficiently using TypeScript.
 It provides a simple API to fetch files from URLs and can be easily integrated into Node.js projects.

-## Why should you use this package over fetching files directly?
+## Why should i use this package over fetching files directly?
 Since it uses Puppeteer, it can prevents issues with CORS and other restrictions that might block direct HTTP requests, making it a robust solution for fetching web assets directly from the browser context.

 ## Features